ninocarrillo/pymodem/README.md

 {'modem', 'slicer', 'stream', 'codec'}
 - 'modem' object processes audio samples into a baseband signal
 - 'slicer' object processes baseband signal into a bitstream
-- 'stream' object manipulates the bitstream with a linear feedback shift register, which can be configured for differential descrambling, unmodified passthrough, or a combination of these processes
+- 'stream' object manipulates the bitstream with a linear feedback shift register, which can be configured for differential descrambling, inversion, unmodified passthrough, or a combination of these processes
-- 'codec' object detects and decodes packets from the manipulated bitstream After all 'demod_chain' objects have been processed, Pymodem correlates the results of each to identify duplicate and unique packets.
+- 'codec' object detects and decodes packets from the manipulated bitstream.
+After all 'demod_chain' objects have been processed, Pymodem correlates the results of each to identify duplicate and unique packets.
 Uniqueness is determined by the streamaddress, or the sample index of the last input audio sample processed to create the last bit used to generate each decoded packet.
 ## 'report' object
 The last line(s) of the config .json should be a 'report' object.
 This object describes how to dispose of the decoder output.
 Multiple 'report' objects are allowed.